guides

 Using a Period Tracker During IVF: What to Log and Why

 IVF cycles don't follow natural patterns.
-A period tracker for IVF needs to cover stimulation phases, trigger timing, retrieval, and the 2WW — not just cycle
+A period tracker for IVF needs to cover stimulation phases, trigger timing, retrieval, and the 2WW, not just cycle dates.

-Most period tracker apps are designed around one assumption: that your cycle's timing is generated by your own hormonal axis.
+Most period tracker apps assume your cycle timing comes from your own hormonal axis.
 During IVF, that assumption is wrong in every phase.
-Your follicular phase is dictated by injection schedules and monitoring scan results.
+Your follicular phase is set by injection schedules and monitoring scan results.
 Ovulation is replaced by a clinician calculated trigger shot.
 Your luteal phase is supported by supplemental progesterone.
 There is no natural cycle signal to track.
-This does not mean tracking during IVF is pointless — it means the purpose shifts.
-Instead of predicting what your body will do, you're creating a personal record of what was done to it: protocol details, scan findings, medication timing, and symptom patterns.
+Tracking during IVF is still useful.
+The purpose shifts.
+Instead of predicting what your body will do, you are creating a personal record of what was done to it: protocol details, scan findings, medication timing, and symptom patterns.
 That record has real clinical value.
 Why IVF Tracking Differs From Natural Cycle Tracking Natural cycle tracking captures the outputs of your hypothalamic pituitary ovarian axis: BBT changes, cervical mucus quality, LH surge timing.
 These signals allow prediction because the axis runs on consistent feedback loops.
 Controlled ovarian stimulation overrides that axis.
-FSH injections (Gonal F, Menopur, Follistim) drive multiple follicles to grow in parallel.
-Antagonist medications (cetrotide, ganirelix) or
+FSH injections (Gonal F, Menopur, Follistim) drive multiple follicles to grow at once.
+Antagonist medications (cetrotide, ganirelix) or agonist down regulation (Lupron flare protocols) suppress premature LH rele